dixonliang/haskell_probability/README.md

 This repo contains two files that can be loaded by the user: "Coin.hs" and "MontyHallAdj.hs".
 In order to use these files, the probaility Package for Haskell from Hackage will need to be imported.
 I recommend using Cabal to import the package and set up the ghci environment.

-The foundation of this package leverages the use of Monads.
-Independent events can be modeled by simply the product of two probabilities, but for events where one event depends on another..
+The package models probabilitistic events as collection of all possible values as "Dist".
+This newtype can  be thought of as a sample space of some probabilistic event.
+Independent events can be modeled by simply the product of two probabilities which is done by a lifting function in the package.
+For events that are not independent, the package leverages the use of Monads.
+For example, if event b depends on event a, where the first event a is of type "Dist", event b is a function of type "a -> Dist b" which is simply a bind operation where "Dist" is a monad.
+With the use of monads, modeling probablistic events where the state changes (selections dependent on previous seletions) is possible.

 ## Monty Hall Problem

 A popular problem in probability theory is called the "Monty Hall Problem".
 In this problem, a contestant on a game show picks a door out of a number of doors (the traditional problem is three doors).
 Behind one of these doors is a car  and the behind the rest of the others are goats.
 The game show host then reveals one of the doors that the contestant has not picked and reveals a goat.
 The contestant then has the opportunity to pswap for another door.
 The contestant is also given the choice to switch the door he has chosen.
 Should the contestant switch?

+The answer to this problem is yes.

 #### Additional Doors